haproxy/haproxy/doc/lua-api/index.rst

   empty reply object, an empty HTTP 200 response is returned to the client.
 If no reply object is provided, the transaction is terminated without any reply.
-If a reply object is provided, it must not exceed the buffer size once converted into the internal HTTP representing.
+If a reply object is provided, it must not exceed the buffer size once converted into the internal HTTP representation.
 Because for now there is no easy way to be sure it fits, it is probably better to keep it reasonably small.